 The landing- or shuttlebay occupies Decks 16 and 17 in the aft section of the refit Enterprise.
 Underneath the landing bay, Andrew Probert facilitated a hangar, located on Deck 18.
 An elevating section leads into a cargo storage facility, which, three decks high, spans Decks 17, 18 and 19 and almost the entire width of the engineering hull.
-Escape pods are mounted into the sides of the hull and a port-side airlock provides access into the cargo bay, as shown in Star Trek: The Motion Picture when Kirk boards the vessel this way.
+Escape pods are mounted into the sides of the hull and a port-side airlock provides access into the cargo bay, as shown in Star Trek: The Motion Picture, when Kirk boards the ship this way.

 Let’s not put a window there